 - Avoid awkward hand positions, where a sudden slip could cause a hand to move into a sawblade or other cutting tool.
-Never reach in back of or around the cutting tool with either hand to hold down the workpiece, or for any other reason; DO NOT place fingers or hands in the path of the sawblade. - Never saw, dado, mold, or rabbet unless the proper guard is installed and set up as instructed. - NOTE THE FOLLOWING DANGER LABELS WHICH APPEAR ON THE FRONT OF THE YOKE AND GUARD: DANGER
+Never reach in back of or around the cutting tool with either hand to hold down the workpiece, or for any other reason; DO NOT place fingers or hands in the path of the sawblade. - Never saw, dado, mold, or rabbet unless the proper guard (complete with all its parts) is installed and set up as instructed. - -- NOTE THE FOLLOWING DANGER LABELS WHICH APPEAR ON THE FRONT OF THE YOKE AND GUARD: